 If you plan to travel through Australia, there is a lot to consider.
 Whether for a few weeks, months or a year, preparation is necessary!
 Which ways of transport are right for you?
 What are typical mistakes to avoid?
 Australia is a huge country and it is important to know where you are going and how to get there, whether you are on a road trip, without a car, in hostels or hotels.
 In this article, we give you a lot of practical information and tips for traveling in Australia.

-Travelling to Australia in 2023
+Travelling to Australia in 2024

-Entry into Australia is therefore the same as before the pandemic.
+As of 2023 and for 2024, international borders are open with standard pre-pandemic entry requirements.
 Before going through customs on arrival, you will need to complete an Incoming Passenger Card.
 It is a document providing information about your identity, the goods you are bringing to Australia (you must declare certain foods, if you are bringing more than $10,000 into the country, etc.).

 Visas to travel to Australia